The Psychology of

 - Vertical.
 Topics in a single domain

-Over time, I noticed that vertical topics (e.g., pricing, UX) perform better than horizontal topics (e.g., choice, attention).
+I noticed that vertical topics (e.g., pricing) perform better than horizontal topics (e.g., choice, attention).

-Always consider the segmented nature of any topic or audience.
-Choose topics that will reach people who are interconnected.
+Always consider the segmented nature of topics.
+Choose topics that will reach interconnected people.

 3) Disperse Content in Interconnected Networks

-Which social network would be the best promotional vehicle?
+Which social network would be the best medium to promote your content about photography?

 Answer: Any network where photographers are interconnected.